Key Learning Points

-The Stomach channel is one of the acupuncture channels recognised in Chinese, Japanese, Korean and other ancients systems of medicine.
+The Stomach channel is recognised in Chinese, Japanese, Korean and other ancients systems of medicine.

 It has 45 points on the surface of the body.
-But it has other deep pathways that show how important the Stomach energy organ is for a huge range of conditions.
+Its deep pathways show how important your Stomach energy organ is for a huge range of conditions.

 The channel starts underneath each eye then descends over the cheek to the corner of the mouth.

 Copyright Acupuncture Points